)

 Potential savings: $425 annually

 Using energy-efficient appliances, especially kitchen appliances, has several benefits.
-Not only can it save consumers hundreds of dollars on their energy bills annually, but it can also reduce pollution.[5]
+Not only can it save you hundreds of dollars on your energy bills annually, but it can also reduce pollution.[5]

 5. Schedule HVAC maintenance or replacement